SFML/SFML/migration.md

 ## Linux Dependencies

 When using X11 as the backend on Linux, as opposed to DRM, `libxi-dev` is a newly required dependency.
-This was introduces with the [raw mouse input support](https://www.sfml-dev.org/documentation/3.0.0/structsf_1_1Event_1_1MouseMovedRaw.html).
+This was introduced with the [raw mouse input support](https://www.sfml-dev.org/documentation/3.0.0/structsf_1_1Event_1_1MouseMovedRaw.html).

 ## `sf::Vector2<T>` Parameters